tastyigniter/docs/upgrade-guide.md

 ### **Step 1:** Replace TastyIgniter files
 1. Get the [latest TastyIgniter](https://tastyigniter.com/download) zip file
 2. Unpack the downloaded zip file
-3. Open the unpacked folder `TastyIgniter-x.x.x`
+3. Open the unpacked folder `TastyIgniter-2.x.x`
 4. Locate and `delete` the `database.php` file in `system/tastyigniter/config/` folder
-5. Using your FTP client, upload all the files and folders inside the `TastyIgniter-x.x.x` folder to your web host.
+5. Using your FTP client, upload all the files and folders inside the `TastyIgniter-2.x.x` folder to your web host.
 Uploading all the files might take a few minutes on the FTP client.
 6. Do NOT replace/overwrite your existing `system/tastyigniter/config/database.php` file.

 ### **Step 2:** Update your installation